-Astronomy is not built to be a casual elective, as it is the study of the entire universe, so it is quite in-depth.
-To be successful in this course, students should expect to spend 4 to 7 hours a week completing reading assignments or research and hands-on labs.
-The course is built for students that have 9th/10th-grade reading level or better to navigate the text-based lessons.
+Astronomy is the study of the universe, and this in-depth course provides a detailed study of the subject.
+As with all MTDA courses, students should expect to spend 4 to 7 hours a week.
+This course is separated into eight units.
+Each unit will include a detailed reading assignment, a video segment, a quiz, and a hands-on do-it-yourself laboratory experiment.
+The course is designed for students that have 9th/10th-grade reading level or better to navigate the text-based lessons.

 Most materials are common household products or can be borrowed from teachers at the school you are attending such as metric rulers, tape, index cards, balance scales, and possibly even sand.
 Some materials you may need to find at a local dollar store if you don’t have them at home such as a balloon for the expanding universe lab.
 Each lab has a materials list which you will need to get together for each unit.
 For a complete list of needed materials please click here.